miohtama/hubot-open-webhook/README.md

 Open webhook chat is the rewrite of Sevabot, to  bring some aspects of Sevabot to Hubot

-* Open-ended webhooks - send chat messages and notifications from any shell script or server-side application.
+* Open webhooks - send chat messages and notifications from any shell script or server-side application.
   This is the killer feature, as you could easily get a notification e.g. when your cron scripts failed.

 * Out of the box support for